 TypeScript-Specific Considerations

-When working in TypeScript, you might encounter rules from the @typescript-eslint plugin, which are tailored for TypeScript projects.
-For instance, disabling the no-unused-vars rule looks like this:
+plugin, which are tailored for TypeScript projects.
+For instance, disabling the no-unused-vars

 /* eslint-disable @typescript-eslint/no-unused-vars */

-Additionally, TypeScript offers its own way to suppress type errors using @ts-ignore:
+Additionally, TypeScript offers its own way to suppress type errors using @ts-ignore

 // @ts-ignore: Suppress TypeScript error